 - A Cross Complaint: a document filed by a defendant claiming harm experienced due to the actions of the plaintiff

 - Divorce Papers: the documents that detail a spouse’s intent to divorce and accompanying papers

-An affidavit of service is necessary to prove delivery of these documents.
+An Affidavit of Service is necessary to prove the delivery of these documents.

-Even if it is not required, you can still use an affidavit of service to prove that you have delivered information to the other party.
-For example, in a contentious custody battle, you can use an affidavit of service to deliver a child’s music, dance, or sports practice schedule to the other parent to document that they received it.
+Even if it is not required, you can still use an Affidavit of Service to prove that you have delivered information to the other party.
+For example, in a contentious custody battle, you can use a process server to deliver a child’s music, dance, or sports practice schedule to the other parent.
+The accompanying Affidavit of Service will prove that they received it.

 - Dismissal of the case